Who to Contact When Moving

 Family & Friends

-The most important people should know first.
-Be sure to sit down with your family and make a list of all friends and relatives so no one is left out.
+The people most important to you should be the first ones to know if you’re planning on making a move.
+Sit down with your family and make a list of your friends and relatives, so you can be sure no one is left out.

 Newspaper – Trash Collector – Post Office

-If you have pets, be sure to contact your vet for referrals and to have those records transferred also.
-Or call the American Animal Hospital Association at 800-883-6301 or www.healthy pet.com for help on locating veterinarians near your new home.
-Make yourself aware of license and local pet ordinances in your new area.
+For pet owners, be sure to contact your vet for referrals and record transfers as well.
+For more help on finding vets near your new home, contact the American Animal Hospital Association at 800-883-6301 or https://www.aaha.org/default.aspx.
+Also, be sure to make yourself aware of any local pet ordinances in your new area.

 - Cable or Satellite

 Additionally, be sure that your vehicles will be housed at a new address.